invertase/react-native-firebase-docs/docs/auth/reference/IdTokenResult.md

 ### authTime
 [method]authTime returns string;[/method]

-The authentication time as a UTC string.
+The authentication time as a ISO 8601 UTC Date string.
 This is the time the user authenticated (signed in) and not the time the token was refreshed.

 ### claims
 [method]claims returns non-null Object;[/method]